Human Rights

 Harassment Prevention and Training

 The Asahi Kasei Group Code of Conduct clearly stipulates a policy of zero tolerance for any kind of discrimination or harassment.
-To this end, we explicitly prohibit sexual harassment, harassment related to pregnancy, childbirth, and use of parental leave, family care leave, or other leave, and power harassment and other forms of harassment in our employment regulations.
-We also seek to instill within our domestic Group companies our company policy of zero tolerance for any kind of discrimination or harassment through training on corporate ethics for employees at each level, including new hires, newly promoted assistant managers, and newly promoted managers.
-In addition, we implement corporate ethics training by business unit and geographical area.
+To this end, we prohibit sexual harassment, harassment related to pregnancy, childbirth, and use of parental leave, family care leave, or other leave, workplace bullying and other forms of harassment in our employment regulations.
+We also strive to create environments with no discrimination or harassment in workplaces or towards external partners within our domestic group companies.
+We do this through training by rank of new employees, new Assistant Managers, and new Managers (business management positions), specialized training in different sectors, corporate ethics training for each core operating company and district, e-learning for all employees to prevent harassment, and initiatives such as internal notifications to prevent harassment of external partners such as freelancers.